Beginning & Advanced Teachings

 The yogi's knew that their practice was more than a system of exercise.

-I’ve lost count of how many yoga classes I’ve taught in 20 years - each one is a unique exchange of prana (energy) between teacher and student.
+I’ve lost count of how many yoga classes I’ve taught in the last 30 years – each one is a unique exchange of prana (energy) between teacher and student.

 Some students have taken my regularly scheduled classes and private sessions for several years with visible change.
 They have released their feet, knees, hips, shoulders, opened the spine, their voice, and most importantly their minds to this ancient healing art called yoga.
 I’ve witnessed the veritable surgical scalpel of the breath became the ultimate tool that inspires and heals them.
 My students confide in me with their stories of life, death, marriage, divorce and illnesses but it does not really matter the circumstance – I’ve come to understand that yoga has an avenue of wellness to fit any situation or need.